Pro-GenAI/Tool-SEE/README.md

 	- Input cost for selected tools for 1000 calls: 128 tokens * 1000 * $1.25 / 1,000,000
 										128 * 1000 * 1.25 / 1,000,000 = $0.16 -->

+Future versions of the project might score better.

+> Note: Exact token→latency and token→cost depends on your provider/model and pricing.
+> The benchmarks below show the *measured* selection latency and the *measured* token savings in this repo.